 - Remember the bigger picture.
 In the bigger picture of parenting, most of the fails we fret over are not as important as we think they are in the moment.
 If your kids are generally happy, healthy, and resilient, your are doing are pretty darn good job at this parenting thing.

 We have all had a parenting fail on some level.
 It’s part of being a parent.
-But how we deal with those parenting fails make all the difference in the world.
+But how we manage to recover from those parenting fails make all the difference in the world.
 What parenting fail have you experienced?

 Elisha Beach is a stay-at-home mom to four kids and four step-kids…Yes, you read that right—eight kids.
 She is a wife, home cook, taxi driver, herder of children, terrible housekeeper and founder of The Mom Forum.